Robert Shwartzman: Italian F4

 In 2014, Shwartzman graduated to single-seaters, partaking in six races of the Italian F4 Championship with Cram Motorsport.
 He finished in the points four times out of the six, to rank sixteenth overall with 26 points.

 The following year, Shwartzman partook in the championship full-time with Mücke Motorsport.
 Shwartzman claimed his first single-seater podium at just the first race at Vallelunga.
 He later took his maiden wins at Adria.
 Overall, Shwartzman claimed three wins and finished third in the standings with 212 points behind the Prema Powerteam duo of Ralf Aron and Guanyu Zhou.

 ADAC F4

-During that year, he also partook in the inaugural ADAC Formula 4 championship.
+During that year, Shwartzman also partook in the inaugural ADAC Formula 4 championship.
 He had a run of six consecutive podiums but did not record a win.
 He was unable to finish the season, but finished fourth in the standings.

 Formula Renault

 2016

 In 2016, Shwartzman moved to Formula Renault 2.0 with reigning series champions Josef Kaufmann Racing after testing with the team at Motorland Aragon.
 He claimed two victories in the Northern European Cup and finished sixth in the standings.
 In the Eurocup, Shwartzman finished eighth.